Age of criminal responsibility in Australia: Northern Territory

 On 13 October 2022, legislation was introduced to the Northern Territory Government to raise the age of criminal responsibility to 12 years of age.
 Instead of children of 10 and 11 entering the criminal justice system, they and their families would be referred to "intensive parenting programs", and the government would be expanding various schemes and family support services.
 The bill, introduced by Attorney-General Chansey Paech, was expected to pass, making NT the first Australian jurisdiction to raise the age above 10, although the commencement date was delayed until 2023.

 During the 2024 Northern Territory general election the Country Liberal Party (CLP) opposition had a policy to lower the age of criminal responsibility back to 10.
 The Country Liberal Party won these elections.

-On 17 October 2024, legislation introduced by the Country Liberal Party (CLP) Northern Territory Government to lower the age of criminal responsibility back to 10 years of age passed the parliament.
+On 17 October 2024, legislation introduced by the CLP Northern Territory Government to lower the age of criminal responsibility back to 10 years of age passed the parliament.